 Here’s what he had to say in the aftermath:

 “I’ve been working on some routine stuff and something small’s kind of clicked, something I used to do really well years ago.
 I became not so good at it and I’ve tried, I’ve been practising.

 “It’s just a breathing thing and it’s really clicked with me.
 It’s helping me relax and it’s helping me just stand there and hit nice putts.”

 When pushed for more detail, he added:

-We pay so much attention to the minutae of how to move the putter and so little attention to the way the mind works and how we need to embrace visualisation and creativity to allow the body to do its work.
+As golfers, we put so much of our attention into how the putter moves and so little into the way the mind works.
+But we need to embrace visualisation and creativity to allow the body to do its work.

 Much of what I discussed with Graeme – including this breathing technique – is contained in the best-selling book I co-wrote, ‘The Lost Art of Putting’.